parapluu/lock_benchmarking/README.md

 paper and in the Queue Delegation Locking paper submitted to PPoPP.
 It measure the throughput of read and write critical sections performed by a number of threads.
-The benchmark is implemented in the file `src/datastructures_bench/datastructures_bench.c`.
-Note that the benchmark pin threads to hardware threads when the compile option `--use_pinning` has been specified and if the pinning does not work it might give unpredictable results, espessialy for the the NUMA-aware locks.
+The benchmark is implemented in the file `src/datastructures_bench/rw_bench_clone.c`.
+Note that the benchmark pin threads to hardware threads when the compile option `--use_pinning` has been specified and if the pinning does not work it might give unpredictable results, especially for the the NUMA-aware locks.

 **How to run example:**